Navy Special Warfare Boat Operator

 Career Sea - Shore Rotation Chart

-Sea (SEA) Shore (SHR) Rotation
+Special Warfare Boat Operator Rating's Sea (SEA) Shore (SH) Rotation (months)

 The Naval Special Warfare community is a sea-intensive community.
 Due to the unique nature of the special warfare mission, Sailors in the elite rating of Naval Special Warfare Boat Operator (SB) should expect to serve back-to-back sea tours prior to assignment ashore.
 Sailors in this rating can expect their initial back-to-back sea tours to be within the same geographic location, contingent upon the needs of the Navy and NSW.